raspberrypilearning/green-goals/en/step_2.md

 --- task ---

-The second script controls the movement of the **Main Panda** sprite across the five different backdrops.
-To create the second script, go to the `Events`{:class="block3events"} blocks menu and select `when I receive next`{:class="block3events"} block:
+The second script will control the movement of the **Main Panda** sprite across the five different backdrops.
+To create the second script, go to the `Events`{:class="block3events"} blocks menu and select the `when I receive next`{:class="block3events"} block:

 ```blocks3
 when I receive [next v]